afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/03-sprint3-wireguard-nomade.md

 ---

-### 9.4.
-Routing issue:
+### ❌ Issue D - Routing issue:

+- **Symptom**:

-- **Symptom**: No pings from wireguard client get through to the Paris/Auber private LAN `192.168.1.0/24` (e.g `192.168.1.73/24`, `192.168.1.254/24` ).
+No pings from wireguard client get through to the Paris/Auber private LAN `192.168.1.0/24` (e.g `192.168.1.73/24`, `192.168.1.254/24` ).

 - **Cause**:

-  - Clients doesn't have a route to the Wireguard network / No route to the wireguard VPN tunnel from all other machines on the LAN except the server wireguard.
+Clients doesn't have a route to the Wireguard network / No route to the wireguard VPN tunnel from all other machines on the LAN except the server wireguard.

+- **Solution**:

-- **Fix**:  Add NAT MASQUERADE rule on the wireguard client configuration, to avoid to add a route on each machine of the client LAN.
+Add NAT MASQUERADE rule on the wireguard client configuration, to avoid to add a route on each machine of the client LAN.
-Goal : "For all traffic coming from the VPN tunnel (10.9.3.0/24), the Paris server replace its source address with the address assigned to the enp0s3 interface (192.168.1.197).
+= "For all traffic coming from the VPN tunnel (10.9.3.0/24), the Paris server replace its source address with the address assigned to the enp0s3 interface (192.168.1.197).

 ```text
 # NAT rule added when the server VPN starts up